tonybaloney/tonybaloney.github.io/blog/running-python-on-dotnet-5-with-pyjion.md

 For now, you can follow the instructions on my branch to try it out.
 It is very-much beta.
 Don't deploy to production*

 * unless its Friday.

+## Credits

+- Thank you to Andy Ayers at Microsoft for helping me figure out the Windows [pointer offset issue](https://github.com/dotnet/runtime/issues/44397) and the [helper function API](https://github.com/dotnet/runtime/issues/42925).
+- Thank you to Steve Dower at Microsoft for helping me figure out the dynamic library loader.
+- Thank you Dino and Brett for doing the heavy lifting to get the original POC together.